Class Code:† 86469

 Ability to instruct/train staff and inmates in all aspects of production manufacturing.

 Ability to inspect and determine the quality of finished industrial products against product specifications and quality control standards.

-Ability to sell state industrial products and services, resolve customer complaints and develop competitive bids on products or services offered for sale.
+Ability to sell state industries products and services, resolve customer complaints, and develop competitive bids on products or services offered for sale.

 Ability to use computer software and hardware in production manufacturing functions (e.g., materials management, production scheduling, capacity planning, computer aided design, raw material requisition, and cost assessment).

-Experience equal to 24 months of full-time work involving the direction of employees in one of the following area related to the manufacture/delivery of Iowa State Industries products or services:
+Experience equal to three years of full-time work involving the direction of employees in one of the following area related to the manufacture/delivery of Iowa State Industries products or services:

 Wood Furniture Fabrication: cutting, planing, shaping, routing, gluing, staining, and assembling wood furniture.